netgen/ibexa-site-api/docs/reference/configuration.rst

                             - 42
                             - 256

-If only a single items needs to be configured, you can also use shortcut configuration:
+If only a single item needs to be configured, you can also use shortcut configuration:

 .. code-block:: yaml